 When preparing your manuscript for a journal, ensure that you read the submission guidelines thoroughly and follow all the stipulated regulations.

 You also need to ensure that your manuscript meets the visual requirements (presenting charts, graphics, and visuals with certain resolutions, etc.).

 Other submission guidelines for a high-quality journal also include the following:

 - Good and clean language.
 Ensure your manuscript has gone through thorough language editing and clean-up.
 Where necessary, engage a professional editor to look at your manuscript language.

 - Adhere to the citation and reference style.
 What formatting standard does the journal use?
 Chicago Manual of Style?
 APA Style?
 Or is it in-house style?
 Different formatting standards have different styles.
 So, pay attention.

 - Follow the heading, sub-heading, and overall structure format.
 If the journal provides a manuscript template, make sure you use it and follow the format.

 Based on my own experience, one of the most common mistakes overlooked by many authors is providing incomplete and inaccurate bibliographic details.

-Sometimes, they cite the wrong year and wrong author.
-Many of the publications were also incomplete (publication title, journal name, page numbers and so on).
+Sometimes, they cite the wrong year and the wrong author.
+Many of the publications were also incomplete (publication title, journal name, page numbers, and so on).

 These details may sound unimportant, but providing accurate and complete bibliographic information will ensure that all works cited can be found and properly credited.